ExpDev07/coronavirus-tracker/README.md

 The project is setup to automatically deploy to your GitHub pages, just run:
 * `npm run deploy`
+* ... then make sure to go into settings and enable GitHub pages to point to the `gh-pages` branch.

 ## Further Reading / Useful Links